 Cyclists should prefer wearing a loose base layer over which, you should wear your cycling jersey.The base layer helps to keep your body dry while keeping the moisture away.

-In addition, a good jersey will traps in the air acting like an insulator.
+In addition, a good jersey will trap in the air acting as an insulator.
 This trapped air is warmed by your bodies heat.
 Ensure to opt for thermals or polypropylene, they work great as a base layer for winter cycling.

 Do not forget to wear a jacket!
 Throughout winter cycling, it will help divert the wind.